 When a child is removed from their home, the judge stands in the parent’s shoes and has a duty to protect the child.
 Statewide Guardian ad Litem Office representation is an integral part of a child’s protection.
 When a judge appoints the Statewide Guardian ad Litem Office to an abused, neglected, or abandoned child, the child gets:

-The benefit of a MULTI-DISCIPLINARY TEAM that includes a Guardian ad Litem Attorney, child welfare professional, and hopefully a trained volunteer.
+The benefit of a MULTI-DISCIPLINARY TEAM that always includes a Guardian ad Litem Attorney, child welfare professional, and hopefully a trained volunteer or pro bono attorney from the child’s community.

 REPRESENTATION of the child’s legal interests.